Spencer Horwitz: Early life and high school

 Horwitz is the son of David and Laura Horwitz, and has a brother, Ben.
 He was born in Timonium, Maryland.
 He is Jewish.

 Horwitz played both baseball and hockey at St. Paul's School for Boys in Brooklandville, Maryland.
 In baseball, Horwitz was a 2016 Maryland Interscholastic Athletic Association (MIAA) First Team selection, and twice MIAA All-Conference as a catcher.
 In hockey he played as a defenseman, and led the high school to two state championships.

 College

 Horwitz played college baseball at Radford University, primarily at first base.
 In 2017 as a freshman, Horwitz batted .311/.384/.481 in 206 at bats, and was named Big South Conference Second Team, and a Collegiate Baseball Freshman All American.

 In 2018, Horwitz batted .288/.386/.443 in 219 at bats, had 43 runs batted in (RBIs) (7th in the conference), and was again named Big South Conference Second Team.
 After the 2018 season, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League.
-In 2019 he batted .268/.392/.465 with 10 home runs and a league-leading 49 walks; he was named Big South Conference Honorable Mention.
+In 2019 he batted .268/.392/.465 with 10 home runs and a league-leading 49 walks alongside 29 strikeouts; he was named Big South Conference Honorable Mention.